hisaomlab/Fujita_eLife_2025/Omics_analysis/README.md

 Usage

-The .ipynb file can be opened in Google Colaboratory, where they access the corresponding folders and reproduce the figures.
+Omics_analysis_Fujita2025.ipynb can be opened in Google Colaboratory, where they access the corresponding folders and reproduce the figures.

 Citation